Theories of Consciousness (tcc)

 The structural finding: Consciousness involves self-monitoring.
 There is something distinctive about mental states that are represented at a higher order — they have a quality of being “for me,” of being experienced rather than merely processed.
 The theory draws support from cases where higher-order and first-order states dissociate: blindsight patients process visual information without experiencing it, suggesting that first-order processing without higher-order representation yields unconscious cognition.

-The ontological packaging: HOT theories are typically physicalist: higher-order neural representations produce phenomenal consciousness.
+The ontological packaging: HOT theories are typically presented within a physicalist framework: higher-order neural representations produce phenomenal consciousness.
 Some versions (notably Lau and Rosenthal’s perceptual reality monitoring model) are more mechanistic, proposing specific neural circuits for higher-order monitoring.
+The further implication that creatures without higher-order capacity are not conscious at all is a strong commitment that goes beyond the structural finding — it derives an exclusion from a mechanism, not from the evidence of self-monitoring itself.

-What HOT actually contributes as constraint: Human consciousness involves a self-monitoring dimension — awareness of awareness.
-Any adequate account must explain why meta-cognition is closely tied to phenomenal consciousness and why its disruption (as in blindsight or certain dissociative states) alters experiential character.
+What HOT contributes as constraint: Human consciousness involves a self-monitoring dimension — awareness of awareness.
+Any adequate account must accommodate the close tie between meta-cognition and phenomenal consciousness, and the fact that its disruption (as in blindsight or certain dissociative states) alters experiential character.

 Orchestrated Objective Reduction (Orch OR)